Skip to main content

 External Indexers

 Fireproof is designed to make indexing in external indexers efficient and seamless.
-Each database tracks it's change history and provides a feed of changes since any clock.
+Each ledger tracks it's change history and provides a feed of changes since any clock.
 If you don't provide a clock, you'll get all changes.
 Each change includes it's clock, so if you keep track of a high water mark, you can safely restart your indexing process and know you aren't missing any updates.

 For single-user workloads it can often be enough to index the local dataset on page load, and use your index in memory.
 For larger data use-cases you probably want to use an indexer than remember everything it has added, and incrementally add new items as changes occur.